Want to replace Quicken? We’ve got you covered.

 Just link Personal Capital to your bank, credit, and investment accounts and let the program do the heavy lifting.
 It imports your transactions and calculates how your spending aligns with your budget.

 Unlike some other alternatives to Quicken, Personal Capital is more than just budgets.
+And, since it is free, it makes a great compliment to some of the other programs as well.

-This program also offers a powerful investment management tool.
+Personal Capital also offers a powerful investment management tool.
 It tracks your asset allocation, monitors your investment performance, and analyzes your fees.
 It even takes your retirement goals into account and estimates your retirement income/expenditures based on your financial data.
 And, of course, Personal Capital also calculates the value of your assets relative to your debt (i.e. your net worth).

 It might sound like a lot going on, but the app is incredibly user-friendly.
 A summary of your financial situation is available on the dashboard as soon as you open the app.